CONSTITUTION (Effective - 22nd February 2026 - subject to General Meeting confirmation)

 10.2.2 At least seven days notice will be given to members of the date, venue and agenda items for the Annual General Meeting.

-10.2.3 If less than three members are nominated for the Officers and Club Committee by the due date, the Secretary will have power to re-elect the retiring Officers and Committee.
-If less than three retiring members agree to be re-elected, the Secretary will call a General Meeting in order to consider a resolution for the dissolution of the Club.
+10.2.3 In the absence of any Officers and Club Committee nominations being received from members by the due date, the Secretary will call a General Meeting in order to consider a resolution for the dissolution of the Club.

 11) SPECIAL GENERAL MEETING